 Newspaper journalism—both local and national—is critically important, especially in the reality in which we live.

-The 2019 National Newspaper Week (NNW) program is a mass awareness campaign, designed to recognize the role that newspapers play in providing Canadians with credible, factual news and spotlight why newspapers continue to be a trusted source of information that is critical to our democracy.
-The fact that Canadians are concerned about fake news and disinformation reinforces the need for media literacy.
+National Newspaper Week (NNW) is designed to recognize the role that newspapers and their sites play in providing Canadians with credible, factual news and spotlight why news media continues to be a trusted source of information that is critical to our democracy.